SoSly/RiverTale/docs/features/rivers/Cell-based Networks Build Plan.md

 # Cell-based Network Implementation Plan

-This document outlines the build order for the cell-based networking system described in `Cell-based Networks Architecture.md`.
+This document outlines the build order for the region-based networking system described in `Cell-based Networks Architecture.md`.
 The goal is to implement in testable increments, with debug visualization available early.

 ## Key Decisions